 While there are some Mediterranean shark attacks reported each year, they seem to cluster around the shores of France, not Greece.

 Sharks do make an appearance in Greek mythology, and that may mean that they were more numerous in ancient times than they are now.
-Lamia, a daughter of the sea god Poseidon, was said to have a shark form.
-A son of hers, Akheilos, was also a shark.
+Lamia, a daughter of the sea god Poseidon, was known as a sea monster, while a son of hers, Akheilos, was a shark.

 So if you're wondering if there could be a "Sharknado" in Greece, don't.
 Sharks are rare in Greek waters and are usually harmless.